Skip to main content

 Makes you want to jump in, right?

-Spend a day on the beach with friends at Ersfjordstranda or Bøstranda.
+Spend a day at the beach with friends at Ersfjordstranda or Bøstranda.

-It’s hard to believe you are in the Arctic when you sink your toes into the fine, powdery sand.
+It’s hard to believe you are in the Arctic when you're sinking your toes into the fine, powdery sand.

 3. Skiing